stevemckinney/iamsteve/content/blog/0174-about-version-8.md

 ## What’s next?
 There’s things I decided not to include for launch and spend more time figuring out how I want to approach them.
 I’ve a bit of learning to do for some of them, but they are…

+- Publish new articles and find some rhythm of what I write about
 - Move from Contentlayer to [Velite](https://github.com/zce/velite)
-- Search
-- Publishing new articles
 - Bug fixes and responsive improvements
 - Links archive
 - Notes section for updates and emerging articles
-- Different homepage structure as I hopefully add more content
+- Different homepage structure as I add more content
+- Post improvements, better layout, content styling, etc.
+- Search